Tornadoes of 2014: August

+August 15 (Philippines)

+An EF2 Stovepipe tornado struck Macabebe, Pampanga at around 18:00 PhST where it left a total of 100 people homeless and several people injured.
+It destroyed 19 houses with some completely flattened or had its roofs ripped away.

 August 29–30 (Europe)

 Two tornadoes were confirmed in western Russia on the evening of August 29, including a large F3 tornado that struck the small village of Kariyevo in the Russian Republic of Bashkortostan.
 Numerous homes and farm structures were heavily damaged or destroyed, vehicles were flipped and tossed, and trees were snapped throughout the town.
 Two people were killed and at least 50 others were injured.
 The tornado was caught on video from multiple angles by several vehicle dashcams in Kariyevo.
 A brief F0 also touched down near Velikiy Novgorod, causing no damage.
 In Estonia, another weak F0 tornado occurred near Äksi, also causing no damage.
 On August 30, an F1 tornado occurred in Germany, causing minor damage in the Butjadingen Peninsula community of Eckwarderhörne.